add_bundle_astar

 bend: the bend-spec to create bends from

-will be somewhere in the middle if not given.
+Will be somewhere in the middle if not given.

 start_dir: the start direction of the bundle (derived from ports if not given)

-fan-in. ``"sbend"`` compresses each wire to the bundle line with a
+existing 90°-comb fan-in. ``"sbend"`` compresses each wire to the

-single S-bend per port (useful when the bend radius is tight
+bundle line with a single S-bend per port (useful when the bend

-relative to the port pitch). ``"lbend"`` forms an L-shaped
+radius is tight relative to the port pitch). ``"lbend"`` forms an

-per-port fan-in (variable straight + 90° bend + variable
+L-shaped per-port fan-in (variable straight + 90° bend + variable

-straight) so virtual ports land on a common line at
+straight) so virtual ports land on a common line at ``spacing``

-``spacing_dbu`` pitch with the bundle direction rotated 90°
+pitch with the bundle direction rotated 90° from the input ports.

-from the input ports. ``"lbend"`` requires an explicit
+``"lbend"`` requires an explicit ``lbend_side`` (``"left"`` or

-``"auto"`` resolution is only available via
+``"right"``) in the strategy dict; ``"auto"`` resolution is only

-``add_bundle_astar`` (which sees both port sets).
+available via ``add_bundle_astar`` (which sees both port sets).

 """

-kc: KCell = util.as_kcell(c)
+kc: KCell = util.as_kcell(component)

 d0 = _resolve_start_direction(inputs, start_dir)